Deductible Expenses for French Corporate Tax (IS) 2026: Rules, Limits and Common Traps

 Fines and penalties (CGI art.
 39-2)#

-All fines, penalties and confiscations of any nature are expressly non-deductible: criminal fines, tax and social-security penalties, contractual late-payment penalties, customs fines.
+All fines, penalties and confiscations of any nature are expressly non-deductible: criminal fines, tax and social-security penalties (including late-payment interest), contractual penalties imposed on the company, and customs fines.
+The annual vehicle ownership tax (TVSF) is also non-deductible under CGI art.
+1010-II.

 Luxury costs — charges somptuaires (CGI art.
 39-4)#